tjosseau/objectyve/readme.md

 ```javascript
 var Abc = Objectyve.Prototype() ;
 ```
-> **Note :** Constructors are generally named with a capital letter first.
+> **Note :** Constructors generally have capitalized names.

-You can now instanciate multiple `Abc` objects the same way as commonly.
+You can now instanciate multiple `Abc` objects as normal.

 ```javascript
 var a = new Abc() ;